Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 100%

-All classes here are being predicted *more accurately* when compared to the baseline network, and *at least as accurate or better* when compared to the network with Dropout added.
+All classes here were predicted *more accurately* when compared to the baseline network, and *at least as accurate or better* when compared to the network with Dropout added.

-Utilizing Image Augmentation *and* applying Dropout will be a powerful combination!
+Utilizing Image Augmentation *and* applying Dropout would be a powerful combination!

 ___
 <br>
 # Hyper-Parameter Tuning <a name="cnn-tuning"></a>

 <br>
-#### Keras Tuner Overview
+### Keras Tuner Overview

-So far, with our Fruit Classification task, we have:
+So far, with our Fruit Classification task, I had:

 * Started with a baseline model
 * Added Dropout to help with overfitting
 * Utilised Image Augmentation

-The addition of Dropout and Image Augmentation boosted both performance and robustness - but there is one thing we've not tinkered with yet, and something that *could* have a big impact on how well the network learns to find and utilize important features for classifying our fruits - and that is the network *architecture*!
+The addition of Dropout and Image Augmentation boosted both performance and robustness - but there was one thing I  had not tinkered with yet, and something that *could* have a big impact on how well the network learnt to find and utilize important features for classifying our fruits - and that was the network *architecture*!

-So far, we've just used 2 convolutional layers, each with 32 filters, and we've used a single Dense layer, also, just by coincidence, with 32 neurons - and we admitted that this was just a place to start, our baseline.
+So far, I had just used 2 convolutional layers, each with 32 filters, and I had used a single Dense layer, also, just by coincidence, with 32 neurons - and I admitted that this was just a place to start, my baseline.

-One way for us to figure out if there are *better* architectures would be to just try different things.
-Maybe we just double our number of filters to 64, or maybe we keep the first convolutional layer at 32 but increase the second to 64.
-Perhaps we put a whole lot of neurons in our hidden layer, and then, what about things like our use of Adam as an optimizer, is this the best one for our particular problem, or should we use something else?
+One way for us to figure out if there were *better* architectures would be to just try different things.
+Maybe I just doubled my number of filters to 64, or maybe I kept the first convolutional layer at 32 but increased the second to 64.
+Perhaps I put a whole lot of neurons in my hidden layer, and then, what about things like use of Adam as an optimizer, was this the best one for my particular problem, or should I use something else?

-As you can imagine, we could start testing all of these things, and noting down performances, but that would be quite messy.
+As you can imagine, I could start testing all of these things, and noting down performances, but that would be quite messy.

-Here we will instead utilize *Keras Tuner* which will make this a whole lot easier for us!
+Here I would instead utilize *Keras Tuner* which would make this a whole lot easier for us!

-At a high level, with Keras Tuner, we will ask it to test, a whole host of different architecture and parameter options, based upon some specifications that we put in place.
-It will go off and run some tests, and return us with all sorts of interesting summary statistics, and of course information about what worked best.
+At a high level, with Keras Tuner, I would ask it to test, a whole host of different architecture and parameter options, based upon some specifications that I put in place.
+It would go off and run some tests, and return us with all sorts of interesting summary statistics, and of course information about what worked best.

-Once we have this, we can then create that particular architecture, train the network just as we've always done - and analyze the performance against our original networks.
+Once I had this, I could then create that particular architecture, train the network just as I'd always done - and analyze the performance against my original networks.

-Our data pipeline will remain the same as it was when applying Image Augmentation.
-The code below shows this, as well as the extra packages we need to load for Keras-Tuner.
+My data pipeline would remain the same as it was when applying Image Augmentation.
+The code below showed this, as well as the extra packages I needed to load for Keras-Tuner.

 ```python
 # Import the required Python libraries